-Targeting option Errors of inclusion/exclusion Implementation Advantages Disadvantages

-out new programmes

-without needing to collect

-new data.
-These could be

-used to deliver stimulus

-during economic

-downturns or quickly

-adapt eligibility criteria for

-programmes (Gerard et

-al., 2020a)

-• Do not disincentivise

-work

-Variations on proxy • Can be lower than for proxy Examples: Individuals sign Can reduce costs and • A complicated application form

-means testing means testing if self-enrolment up for grants instead of administrative work by may dissuade those who are less

-removes people who do not being enrolled automatically reducing complexity of literate or comfortable with

-think they need the grant on the basis of the census of the process.
-E.g., if people bureaucracy from filling it out,

-the poor.
-Government can self-enrol, government leading to worse targeting (Gupta,

-then screen all households can skip home visits for 2017)

-using a proxy-means test those who didn't apply

-Instead of testing all Indonesia tested both

-households, government adaptations: households

-can audit only a random had to apply for cash

-subset transfers, were screened

-using the proxy-means

-test, and then a fraction

-Targeting option Errors of inclusion/exclusion Implementation Advantages Disadvantages

-who passed the in-person

-eligibility test had their

-eligibility verified via a

-home visit.
-This improved

-screening; the

-beneficiaries selected by

-the new method were

-about 20% poorer than

-those selected through

-automatic enrolment

-based on a proxy means

-test (Alatas et al., 2012)

-5.3.3.
+- Can reduce costs and administrative work by reducing complexity of the process.
+E.g. if people self-enrol, government can skip home visits for those who didn't apply. - Indonesia tested both adaptations: households had to apply for cash transfers, were screened using the proxy-means test, and then a fraction who passed the in-person eligibility test had their eligibility verified via a home visit.
+This improved screening; the beneficiaries selected by the new method were about 20% poorer than those selected through automatic enrolment based on a proxy means test (Alatas et al., 2012). - A complicated application form may dissuade those who are less literate or comfortable with bureaucracy from filling it out, leading to worse targeting (Gupta, 2017).

+4.3.3.
 Targeting households versus individuals